pie-framework/pie-elements/packages/charting/docs/pie-schema.json.md

 Indicates if user can add more categories

-# `categoryDefaultLabel` (string, required)

-Indicates default value for a new category's label

 # `chartType` (string, enum, required)

 This element must be one of the following enum values: